azarc-io/verathread-dev-toolkit/docs/docs/gs_setup.md

 This will create a .env file in the root of the project, install the tilt cli and install the K3D cli.

+!!! info

+    Please see the [Environment File](#environment-file) section below for information about setting up your .env file correctly.

+!!! note

+    Tilt is not used by this project but is used by applications that use this toolkit for development.

 ### Host Names

 In order to make ingress work you will need to add some records to your hosts file, we will be adding two